Do you have to be compatible to be in love?

 I know that’s the hope they’re always marketing.

-But the divorces statistics?
+But the divorce statistics?

 The failure rates?